 Scholars will spend nine days at NYU’s campus in New York City and in Washington, DC, and will engage in numerous cross-cultural, academic, and leadership activities.
 Scholars will also receive invitations to attend programs, lectures, and conferences sponsored by NYU Abu Dhabi and other leading cultural and intellectual institutions in the UAE.

 SMSP provides counseling and assistance with applying to graduate and professional degree programs.
-Graduates of SMSP who are admitted to NYU graduate or professional schools in NY are eligible to receive a full scholarship.

 After graduation from SMSP, Scholar alumni will have many opportunities to interact with other Scholars’ classes, meet and mentor students enrolled in a companion program — the NYUAD Summer Academy for high-potential high school students — audit in select NYUAD classes, and build valuable professional relationships and connections.